jrmpo/fullstackopen/part0/README.md

     participant server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note right of browser: The server appends the note in the request body to the notes array activate server
+    Note left of server: The server appends the note in the request body to the notes array activate server
     server-->>browser: HTTP response, URL redirect to /notes address deactivate server